Red Wing Pottery

 Red Wing pottery refers to American stoneware, pottery, or dinnerware items made by a company initially set up in Red Wing, Minnesota, in 1861 by German immigrant John Paul, which changed its names several times until finally settling on Red Wing Potteries, Inc. in 1936.
 The pottery factory that started in 1861 continues to the present day under the names of Red Wing Pottery and Red Wing Stoneware.
 There was a respite in production when Red Wing Pottery Sales, Inc. had a strike in 1967 causing them to temporarily cease trading.
 The company still makes both zinc/Bristol glazed products as well as salt-glazed, hand-thrown, kiln fired items.

 Previous Pottery names used in Red Wing

-Pottery was and is produced in Red Wing, MN by under various names from 1861 to the present.
+Pottery was and is produced in Red Wing, Minnesota, USA, by under various names from 1861 to the present.

 Many different ink stamped, impressed, and hand painted marks were used.

 Initial start

-Pottery produced by John Paul, a German immigrant potter, in a farm near Red Bull, over the years 1861 through to 1863, using the techniques he had previously learned.
+Pottery production was begun by John Paul, a German immigrant potter, in a farm near Red Bull, between 1861 and 1863, using the techniques he had previously learned.

 Red Wing Terra Cotta Works

-The pottery production was continued by William M. Philleo under the name of Red Wing Terra Cotta Works, altering John Paul recipe by adding silica to the natural red clay.
+The pottery production was continued by William M. Philleo under the name of Red Wing Terra Cotta Works, altering John Paul's recipe by adding silica to the natural red clay.

 Minnesota Stoneware Company

-An offshoot of Red Wing Terra Cotta Works, the Minnesota Stoneware Company was in production from 1880 to 1906, making a salt-glazed version of the pottery.
+An offshoot of Red Wing Terra Cotta Works, the Minnesota Stoneware Company, was in production from 1880 to 1906, making a salt-glazed version of the pottery.
 It is one of the companies that merged to form Red Wing Union Stoneware Company.